Giving to St. John’s

 Through peer mentorships, a component of the Pritzker Promise Bridge Program, these new Johnnies benefit from the guidance, experience, and friendship of a classmate who has walked in their shoes.
 Funded through a Freeing Minds gift, the initiative is part of a collegewide effort to prepare new students for success.

-Across both campuses, 22 peer mentors are helping nearly 100 new students navigate their freshman year—and enjoy all that the college has to offer.
+Across both campuses, 26 peer mentors are helping new students navigate their freshman year—and enjoy all the college has to offer.

 Antonia Bonnaire (SF23)